gwastro/pycbc/docs/ahope/postprocprep.rst

 For the PIPEDOWN_WORKFLOW method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Executables required by this module are provided in the [executables] section.
-Any executable names specified in the [ahope-postprocprep] section must appear here.
-For instance if the [ahope-postprocprep] section reads
+Any executable names specified in the [workflow-postprocprep] section must appear here.
+For instance if the [workflow-postprocprep] section reads

 * postprocprep-combiner1-exe=pycbcsqlite
 * postprocprep-combiner2-exe=pycbcsqlite